A glimpse into one of the most widely known and best-loved foods on the planet: pasta.

+Like much of Italian culture, pasta as a culinary art form flourished during the Renaissance.
+By the 14th century, pasta had become a staple in Rome and Florence.
 In later centuries, as it became available in dried forms and sold in shops, pasta grew more and more popular, until by the 19th century, it achieved a presence and stature in Italian cuisine that continues to evolve to the present day.
-The extraordinary variety and sophistication of pasta dishes now – from Bucatini alla amatriciana to Linguine al pesto are part of a centuries’ long evolution.
-Though Italians cannot claim to have invented pasta, it’s clear they took to the creation with an unparalleled joy, passion and inventiveness – developing an entire culture and cuisine around it, which is now recognized worldwide.
+The extraordinary variety and sophistication of pasta dishes now – from Bucatini alla Amatriciana to Linguine al Pesto are part of a century-long evolution.
+Though Italians cannot claim to have invented pasta, it’s clear they took to the creation with an unparalleled joy, passion and inventiveness, developing an entire culture and cuisine around it, which is now recognized worldwide.

 Log in to have access to Delallo’s materials…